-I understand and agree that RCAB is not and shall not be responsible for assuring that I take ar medication, prescription or otherwise, which may be indicated for me.
-There are no medical conditions, nor any life-threatening allergies to foods or medicines, that would limit my full participation in the activity or require any special precautions except as I list here: ist any current medications and dosage (prescription and over-the-counter) that the RCAB night need to know about should an emergency arise here: any change occurs in the information which I have provided with respect to emergency ontacts or medical information I shall provide immediate written notification of such change to the RCAB. as evidenced by my signature below, RCAB and/or an agent thereof may use my portrait or hotograph for promotional purposes related to the advancement and development of the ninistry of the Roman Catholic Church and the Archdiocese of Boston, and I hereby release, ademnify and agree to defend under the provisions above the RCAB and its agents from any and I liability, loss, damage and expense, including attorneys' fees, resulting from such use. by signing below, I verify that I have carefully read and understand this statement and nat I am signing it freely and voluntarily in consideration of the RCAB's agreement to llow me to participate in this voluntary activity, trip or event, and as an inducement to the CAB to permit such participation, without which it would not do so.
-I request that I be llowed to participate in the above-referenced activity, trip or event. ignature of Adult Participant: Date
+I understand and agree that RCAB is not and shall not be responsible for assuring that I take any medication, prescription or otherwise, which may be indicated for me.
+There are no medical or psychological conditions, nor any life-threatening allergies to foods or medicines, that would limit my full participation in the activity or require any special precautions except as I list here:

+List any current medications and dosage (prescription and over-the-counter) that the RCAB might need to know about should an emergency arise here:

+If any change occurs in the information which I have provided with respect to emergency contacts or medical information I shall provide immediate written notification of such change to the RCAB.

+As evidenced by my signature below, RCAB and/or an agent thereof may use my portrait or photograph for promotional purposes related to the advancement and development of the ministry of the Roman Catholic Church and the Archdiocese of Boston, and I hereby release, indemnify and agree to defend under the provisions above the RCAB and its agents from any and all liability, loss, damage and expense, including attorneys' fees, resulting from such use.

+By signing below, I verify that I have carefully read and understand this statement and that I am signing it freely and voluntarily in consideration of the RCAB's agreement to allow me to participate in this voluntary activity, trip or event, and as an inducement to the RCAB to permit such participation, without which it would not do so.
+I request that I be allowed to participate in the above-referenced activity, trip or event.

+Signature of Adult Partici pant: Date Signature of Thautt I artier Dute

-PLEASE PRINT THE FOLLOWING INFORMATION
+PLEASE FILL IN THE FOLLOWING INFORMATION

-Name of person sign
+Name of person signing t his form:

-Date of Birth:
+Date of Birth:/ /

-Complete Address:

-City, State, Zip Code ? :

-Phone - Work: Hon ne: Cell:

-#1 Emergency Conta act (other than yourself t):

-Relationship

-Phone -

-Work: Home: Cell:

-Family Doctor
+Street Address: City: State: Zip:

+Work Phone: Home Phone: Cell:

+Emergency Contact In iformation

+Name: Relat ionship:

+Work Phone: Home Phone: Cell:

-• Phone:
+Phone:

-Health Insurance Provider:
+Health Insurance Provide r:

-Membership Numbe r:
+Membership Number:

-Name of Parish/School & Town:
+Name of Parish/School & z Town:

-Special Needs or Considerations, Other Comments: